cdmo

 Your clients don't need to understand your QMS.
 Your operators don't need to configure workflows.
 Your executives don't need to build dashboards.
 But your MSAT team might need to create custom data models.
 Your IT team might need API integrations.
 Your process scientists might need calculation engines.

-Programmable depth
+Fig. 5 — Programmable depth

-Seal provides simple interfaces for simple tasks—and full programmability when you need it.
+Seal provides simple interfaces for simple tasks.
+And full programmability when you need it.
 Client portals show batch status without exposing complexity.
 Operator screens guide execution without overwhelming with options.
 Manager dashboards summarize metrics without requiring SQL.

 But beneath the simple surface is a fully configurable platform.
 Define custom entity types when the defaults don't fit.
 Build approval workflows that match your process.
 Create calculated fields that implement your business logic.
 Integrate with external systems through APIs.

 The same platform serves the client who just wants to see their batch status, the operator who just wants to execute their steps, and the power user who wants to build custom analytics.
-No one sees complexity they don't need—everyone has access to the depth they require.
+No one sees complexity they don't need.
+Everyone has access to the depth they require.

 From reporting cycles to real-time partnership